Proppys

 Middlesbrough property investment: Teesside Freeport, 8%+ yields

 Middlesbrough sits at the centre of the Teesside Freeport, the UK's largest freeport zone.
-Sub-£100k terraces delivering 8–9% yields now have a genuine capital growth story behind them as offshore wind and green hydrogen investment transforms the local economy.
+Sub-£100k terraces delivering 8-9% yields now have a genuine capital growth story behind them as offshore wind and green hydrogen investment transforms the local economy.
+A borough-wide Article 4 Direction has been in force since 8 February 2025 - new HMO conversions need full planning permission across the entire Middlesbrough local authority area.

 City avg yield